 - The signal prompts the actuator to deliver hydraulic fluid pressure to the brake calipers, smoothly slowing down the trailer in unison with the tow vehicle.

-This system has less parts than electric drum brakes and maintenance is minimal enough for the average RVer who can turn a wrench.
+This system has fewer parts than electric drum brakes and maintenance is minimal enough for the average RVer who can turn a wrench.

 The only downside is the cost: an electric over hydraulic trailer disc brake conversion is about $3,000 if you hire a mechanic for installation.
 You’ll save about half if you can do this relatively simple job yourself.

 Last winter, we converted our 27-foot Arctic Fox fifth wheel’s brakes and put them to the test.
 We drove from Quartzsite down to the Texas Big Bend, then east to Houston and migrated north through New Mexico.
 As a grand finale, we drove Colorado’s Slumgullion Summit, which rises to 11,530′ elevation and features a 9 percent grade—the steepest one on any continuously paved road in the state.

 Thousands of miles and many mountain passes later, we can say without a doubt that our old standard electric trailer drum brakes could never match the performance of our new disc brakes.
 The difference between the two systems is startling.